 |Discovered by||Bernard Courtois in 1811|

 |State at 20°C||Solid||Key isotopes||127I|

 |ChemSpider ID||4514549||ChemSpider is a free chemical database|

 - Iodine with the symbol ‘I’ is a dark grey or purple blackish nonmetallic element with atomic number 53 in the Periodic Table.

 - It is the least reactive and most electropositive halogen, even though it can form compounds with many elements.

 - It is mainly found on Earth as the water-soluble iodide in brine pools and oceans.

-- This element gives purple color when heated.
+- This element gives purple colour when heated.

-- It is not completely soluble in water and dissolves in few solvents like carbon tetrachloride.
+- It is not completely soluble in water and dissolves in a few solvents like carbon tetrachloride.

 - Iodine element is available naturally in air, soil, and water.
 The most important source of this element is oceans.
 There are even some minerals, which contain iodine in them.

 - Iodine is an essential component in humans for a proper functioning of the brain.
 The human body contains nearly 20 milligrams in the thyroid gland.

 Uses or Applications of Iodine

 - The first commercial use of iodine is in photography.
 Louis Daguerre invented a technique for producing images on a piece of metal.